Oblique S and T Constraints on Electroweak Strongly-Coupled Models with a Light Higgs: Oblique parameters

 The convergence of this unsubtracted dispersion relation requires a vanishing spectral function at short distances.
 In the SM, $\mathrm{Im}\widetilde{\Pi}_{30}(s)$ vanishes at $s\to\infty$ due to the interplay of the two-Goldstone and the Goldstone--Higgs contributions.
 We will see later that this UV convergence is realized in a different way in electroweak strongly-coupled theories.
 The dispersion relation allows us to avoid the computation of non-absorptive loop diagrams, which may be out of the reach of our effective Lagrangian description, as one should add many more terms allowed by symmetry to pin them down properly.
 Furthermore, the requirement that the spectral function must vanish at high energies and the integral must be convergent removes from the picture any undesired UV cut-off.
 Thus, the determination of $S$ only depends on the physical scales present in the problem.

 The $1/t$ weight enhances the contribution from the lightest thresholds and suppresses channels with heavy states~\cite{L10}.
 Thus, we will focus our attention here on the lightest one and two-particle cuts: $\varphi$, $V$, $A$, $\varphi\varphi$ and $S_1\varphi$.
 Since the leading-order (LO) determination of $S$ already implies that the vector and axial-vector masses must be above the TeV scale (see section~\ref{sec:LO}), two-particle cuts with $V$ and $A$ resonances are very suppressed; their effect was estimated in Ref.~\cite{S-Higgsless} and found to be small.
-For the same reason, we neglect contributions from possible fermionic resonances, present in many beyond-SM models, which could only appear at the loop level and would be suppressed by their much heavier thresholds.
+For the same reason, we neglect contributions from possible fermionic resonances, present in many beyond-SM models, which could only appear at the loop level and, {\it a priori}, are expected to be suppressed by their heavier thresholds.
+These kind of contributions have been analyzed in previous works~\cite{Agashe:2004rs,Anastasiou:2009rv,Grojean:2013qca,Barbieri:2007bh,Barbieri:2008zt,Golden:1990ig,Azatov:2013ura}, where fermionic loops were estimated, finding sizable corrections for some types of models.
+Although the fermion couplings and masses have been thoroughly studied~\cite{Anastasiou:2009rv,Grojean:2013qca}, the loop estimates usually rely on dimensional analysis and/or the use of UV cut-offs~\cite{Agashe:2004rs,Barbieri:2007bh,Barbieri:2008zt,Golden:1990ig,Azatov:2013ura}.
+A full EFT computation accounting for counter-terms and systematic renormalization should be the aim of future analyses along this line and is out of the scope of this article.

 For the computation of $T$, we will use the Ward-Takahashi identity worked out in Ref.~\cite{Barbieri:1992dq}.
 In the Landau gauge, instead of studying the more cumbersome correlators $\Pi_{33}$ and $\Pi_{WW}$, one simply needs to compute the self-energies of the electroweak Goldstones~\cite{Barbieri:1992dq}: \bear e_1 &=& \Frac{Z^{(+)}}{Z^{(0)}} \, -\, 1\, \,\, \simeq \,\,\, \Sigma'(0)^{(0)}\, -\, \Sigma'(0)^{(+)}\, . \eear The constants $Z^{(+)}$ and $Z^{(0)}$ are the wave-function renormalizations for the charged and neutral Goldstones, respectively.
 More precisely, they are provided by the derivative of the Goldstone self-energies at zero momentum: $Z^{(i)}=1-\Sigma'(0)^{(i)}$, with $\Sigma'(t)\equiv\mathrm{d}\Sigma(t)/\mathrm{d}t$.
 This leads to the second identity in~(\ref{eq.Ward-id}), which holds as far as the calculation remains at the NLO.